Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-PPO/README.md

   * [BipedalWalker](../BipedalWalker-PPO-VectorizedEnv),   16 parallel agents

 ## Credit
-Most of the code is based on the Udacity code for the PPO algorithm.
+The implementation of the PPO algorithm code is based on the Udacity code.